chrystalchern/mdof/_build/html/_sources/theory/srim.rst.txt

    \end{bmatrix}
    $$ -->

-Next, we horizontally stack :math:`N` successive timepoints of these column vectors in a matrix, to get the matrix equation
+Finally, we horizontally stack :math:`N` successive timepoints of these column vectors in a matrix, to get the matrix equation

 .. math::